Austin91TX/pdc/Amazon Connect Sample/README.md

 * Agent Availability (Offline/Available) based on headset QD (Quick Disconnect) connector (note, the defined agent states must be Offline/Available - currently hard-coded in this sample code
 #### Steps needed to run this sample code:
 1. You need to host your copy of these files on your own secure web server (https) on the Internet, e.g. https://your-domain/index.html, and have https://your-domain whitelisted in your Amazon Connect instance, in order to allow the page to embed your CCP (Contact Control Panel).
 For more info see the “Getting Started, Whitelisting” section of: https://github.com/aws/amazon-connect-streams/blob/master/Documentation.md
-2. In the file "Plantronics Amazon Connect.html" you need to change the **ccpUrl** value to your own Amazon Connect instance (for example https://your-amazon-connect-domain/connect/ccp#/ Note: the Amazon Connect domain will be the same as the domain in the URL you use to administrate your Amazon Connect instance.
+2. In the file "index.html" you need to change the **ccpUrl** value to your own Amazon Connect instance (for example https://myamazonconnect.awsapps.com/connect/ccp#
+The Amazon Connect Instance Alias e.g. myamazonconnect, is needed for the Poly Amazon Connect CCP to connect to your Amazon Connect instance.
+You can check the name of your instance alias in your AWS Console > Amazon Connect in the list of instances.
 3. Load the solution in your web browser, e.g. visit https://your-domain/index.html
 #### Troubleshooting
 * If your CCP (Contact Control Panel) fails to embed but opens in a seperate Tab, try closing the Tab and reloading the page "https://your-domain/index.html".